UCL-CHIG/ECHILD-github-presentation/README.md

 A presentation on about the potential of using GitHub to manage ECHILD documentation.

-This repo uses GH Actions, R and Quarto to render a reveal.js presentation and host it on GH Pages at https://ucl-echild.github.io/ECHILD-github-presentation/
+This repo uses GH Actions and Quarto to render a reveal.js presentation and host it on GH Pages at https://ucl-echild.github.io/ECHILD-github-presentation/